Environmental Management

 Internal audits

-TEKT conducts internal audits annually using the audit check sheet to make sure of the operational status of our environmental management system and compliance with legislation.
-In FY2022, in order to improve the competence of internal auditors, we reviewed the audit check sheet, selected high-priority contents, and conducted focused audits.
+JTEKT conducts internal audits annually using the audit check sheet to make sure of the operational status of our environmental management system and compliance with legislation.
+In FY2024, in order to improve the competence of internal auditors, we reviewed the audit check sheet, selected high-priority contents, and conducted focused audits.
 With regard to the law, we performed pre-inspections and were able to do proper auditing.
 JTEKT also regularly holds new auditor training sessions that are extended to our domestic group companies.

 External audits

-In April 2022, JTEKT underwent an ISO14001 renewal surveillance audit.
+In April 2024, JTEKT underwent an ISO14001 renewal surveillance audit.
 The result was that there was zero case of non-conformity, and confirmed that our environmental management system was consistent with the standard requirements and were effectively implemented.

 In regards to the 5 cases identified as having room for improvement, all cases have been corrected.

-In the JTEKT Group, all 17 domestic companies and 31 overseas companies have been certified.
+In the JTEKT Group, all 16 domestic companies and 31 overseas companies have been certified.

 Environmental education